 See you there! #Cheers #lovethecraft

-Our first Winter Brrrrew Event held at Barley & Biltong will be hosted by Chef Philip and Cape Brewing Co’s Brewmaster Wolfgang.
+Our second Winter Brrrrew Event (30 June) at Barley & Biltong will be hosted by Chef Philip and Cape Brewing Co’s Brewmaster Wolfgang.
 The event will start off with a CBC Brewery Tour, followed by a four course meal paired with 4 CBC beers!

 You can expect quality craft beer, delicious food and live music by Richard Brokensha!

 Thanks to everyone who attended the first CBC Tap Take Over!
 We look forward to our second one on the 27th of May!